karlgluck/ggez-labkit/ggez-labkit-unity-project/Assets/GGEZ/Labkit/Golem/README.md

 ## Undo / Redo

 Involves making classes like `EditorCell`, `EditorState` and `EditorScript` into `ScriptableObject`s.
 Nice side-benefit is that Unity will then take care of serializing these things' references to each other, so we can back out the JSON serialization of the classes into just the user's runtime classes themselves.

+## Golem pooling

+To save memory and make creating/destroying golems cheap, they can be easily pooled.
+Much of the code is already there!
+Just need to test it.

+## ECS

+The structure of a Golem's cells and scripts shouldn't be too hard to modify to take advantage of Unity's new entity-component system.
+Cell and script instances already pretty much act like components with their behavior being defined by code in the archetype/component.

 ## Upgrade to the Unity 2018 Elements UI